EthanZoneCoding/HolepunchDisplay/README.md

-# HolepunchDisplay
+# Hole-punch Display
 Dynamic Island style display for Android

 ## Current Support
 * Notifications (with icons)
-* Pausing (not playing) Media
+* Pausing and playing music

 ## TODO
+* Support for portrait mode
+* Device connection
-* Calibration
+* Charging animation
-* Everything else from Apple

 ## Current calibration
-The app is only calibrated for the Pixel 6

-Edit the LayoutParams in UIState.java, specifcally the y-position.
-You may need to change other things such as width and height.
+Use the in-app tools for calibration.
+The default values are for a Pixel 6.
+This only supports middle of the screen cameras.